 A migraine episode is a debilitating combination of symptoms that can include a severe headache, nausea, heightened sensitivity to light, sound, and smell, vision disturbances, and cognitive changes.
-A migraine episode is caused by changes that occur in the nervous system.
+A migraine episode is due to changes that occur in the nervous system.
 Because of these nervous system changes, approximately 25-30% of migraine sufferers will experience an aura before the onset of a headache.
 A migraine attack will typically progress in four stages, though not everyone will experience all of them:

 Those who go through the aura phase often view it as a warning sign of what is to come.
 Some people may only experience aura along with many other migraine symptoms except for the severe headache.
 These episodes are called silent migraines.

 Aura is a set of sensory disturbances that occur shortly before the headache phase of a migraine attack and can last from 5 to 60 minutes.
 Visual auras are the most common, but they can also be motor, verbal, or sensory.
 A visual aura affects the vision cortex of your brain, which processes optical signals.
 During an aura, electrical nerve impulses across the vision cortex cause visual hallucinations.
-Similarly, when other areas of the brain are impacted, it can create a sensory aura that can cause numbness and tingling in the limbs or face.
+Similarly, when other areas of the brain endure impairement, it can create a sensory aura that can cause numbness and tingling in the limbs or face.
 Speech and language issues are also possible.
 These auras are temporary phenomena that will subside when the migraine attack is over.